-First-year students must begin their course of study in fall semester.
+First-year students are admitted for only the fall semester.
 The formal requirements for admission to the College of Law are (1) an undergraduate degree from an accredited four-year college or university and (2) a score on the Law School Admission Test (LSAT), administered by Law Services.